 Most of this region was Austrian until it was annexed by Italy after World War I and it shows in both the food and the culture.
 Italy is renowned for its regional rivalries but that is even more marked here.
 Spend some time in the museums to find out more about the area's fascinating history (and see some examples of the war bunkers), then dedicate the rest of your trip to enjoying the scenery.

-If you missed seeing Lake Garda or Como, head further north and visit the great lake, Lago di Braies.
+Although the train network is good, it's worth hiring a car for this part of your trip or take a day trip into the mountains.
+Go north from Bolzano and visit Val Pusteria lake, a long valley home to stunning landscapes and the famous Lago di Braies.
 An alpine lake nestled in the mountains, it's worth the walk to get there, and you can even row a boat on the water in the summer.
+Nearby Lake Dobbiaco is not as famous and is a great option for kids.
 Other nearby attractions include wine tasting at monasteries and marvelling at the beautiful frescoes inside the cathedral in Bressanone.

-Venice can be madness during the day, full of crowds and tours from cruise ship.
+Venice can be madness during the day, full of crowds, tourists on gondola rides and tours from cruise ship.
 At night, they city seems to take a deep breath, the crowds thin. and the vibrancy and magic come through.
 St Mark’s Square is especially beautiful at night with live music and soft lighting.

-During the day, visit the famous Bridge of Sighs - its name is a reference to the bridge being the last thing many convicted criminals saw before they were executed (it was originally part of the prison complex).
+During the day, see some of the many attractions in Venice.
+Visit the famous Bridge of Sighs - its name is a reference to the bridge being the last thing many convicted criminals saw before they were executed (it was originally part of the prison complex).
 Then head to the Venetian Ghetto, the old Jewish District.
 Established in the 1500s, it was the world's first ghetto and is still a predominantly Jewish neighbourhood today.
 Consider stopping at one of the local restaurants for lunch.
-Delicious and affordable, you'll be able to sit by the canal and watch the world go by.
+Delicious and affordable, you'll be able to sit by the Grand Canal and watch the world go by.

 Getting lost in Venice is a prerequisite for any visit, so take your time wandering through the narrow streets.
 Then take a break from that (and the crowds) and take a ferry to one of the neighbouring islands.
 Murano, Burano and Torcello and famous for their glass, lace and cathedral respectively.
 You can visit all three in a whirlwind tour, or just go to one for a deeper perspective on its history and culture.

-If you’re a true romantic, Verona may be your pick, otherwise consider somewhere in the Emilia-Romagna region.
-Liguria also has a chain of seaside towns along the Italian Riviera, if you're after something coastal.
-The location isn't that important - find somewhere that resonates with you.
+We suggest somewhere in the Emilia-Romagna region, however, the location isn't that important - find somewhere that resonates with you.
 Then take a week (or longer if you have time) to experience the food, surroundings and quirks of that particular location.

 One of the things that we noticed in Italy was that people are fiercely proud of their town and region (especially when compared to other places in the country).
 Spending longer somewhere starts to give you a more in-depth perspective of that place, and its own unique brand of tribalism.
 It's a double-edged sword - if you stay too long, you quickly realise that there's a good chance you'll never belong.